Carbon-izer.com - The Katy Freeway Corridor

 The Fusion at Rye 3030 / 3030 W. Sam Houston Pkwy.
 S.

-Like its twin off Northwest Freeway, this started out as Homestead Village in 1994, a chain of extended-stay efficiency apartment hotels and in 2001 it was sold to Accor, the parent company of Motel 6, which coverted them to Studio 6.
+Like its twin off Northwest Freeway, this started out as Homestead Village in 1994, a chain of extended-stay efficiency apartment hotels and in 2001 it was sold to Accor, the parent company of Motel 6, which converted them to Studio 6.
 While Studio 6 as a chain is very much alive, both of the former Homestead Village locations were sold in the early 2020s to become studio apartments.
 As an apartment complex with studio apartments, The Fusion at Rye 3030 opened in 2022.

 WESTHEIMER ROAD (WEST OF BELTWAY 8)